 A periodic inventory system usually relies on physical inventory counts.
 Inventory information is updated periodically when a physical count is conducted.
-This is super time-consuming for businesses that deal with large amounts of inventory or frequent inventory moves.
-However, it can work for companies that don’t handle many orders.
+This type of inventory control system is super time-consuming for businesses that deal with large amounts of inventory or frequent inventory moves.
+However, inventory control methods like this can work for companies that don’t handle many orders.

 Periodic inventory generally uses the formula: